 I haven't built this framework to replace the others, but only to provide an alternative for those who want to build a small website and don't want to use Laravel or Symfony for it.

-I'm planning to use my framework for the websites I will build in the future, so, I'm sure that I will probably add other modules to it along the way.
-And if anyone else created a module for it, please let me know, and I will add a link to your module on the website.
+I'm planning to use my framework for my personal websites that I will build in the future.
+And, I'm sure that I will probably add other modules to it along the way.
+And if anyone else should creat a module for it, please let me know, and I will add a link to your module on my website.